What to do if you have been raped

 Nevertheless, every woman can potentially become a rape victim.

-A traumatic experience
+The traumatic experience

 There are many ways for victims of violence to come to terms with their experience.
 We can help you find your own way.
 Many of the women who come to us have not spoken to anyone about their experience of violence for a long time and have felt increasingly alone with it.
 Reasons for remaining silent are fear of rejection and shame or the feeling that they bear some of the responsibility for what happened.
 A fundamental principle of our advice service is that the perpetrator is solely responsible for the attack.